 The Residential Plan Review Division reviews new construction, additions, interior remodeling and demolition of single-family, duplex or two family houses and/or accessory buildings on one lot.
-Residential construction projects are reviewed for compliance with Chapter 25-2 of the Land Development Code, the 2012 International Residential Code, and Chapter 25-12, Technical Codes (local amendments).
+Residential construction projects are reviewed for compliance with Chapter 25-2 of the Land Development Code, the 2015 International Residential Code, and Chapter 25-12, Technical Codes (local amendments).

 Depending on the type of construction and location, residential plans may also be reviewed for compliance with the following applicable regulations:

 If the project is on a tract of land that is not platted in a subdivision filed on record with the City of Austin, the applicant will be directed to the Development Assistance Center to determine if the project qualifies for a platting exception.

 Don't want to wait in line for service?
 Use our Customer Service Check-In feature to check in for services remotely from home, office or mobile device.

 Call 3-1-1 (inside the city limits), or 512-974-2000 (outside the city limits)